 The symptoms a person with HIV might experience depend on how long they've been living with the virus, and whether or not they're on treatment.
 There are three major stages of HIV infection:

 advanced HIV disease (AIDS)

-Also called primary infection, this phase typically lasts between a few days and a few weeks after a person gets HIV.
+Also called primary infection, this phase typically occurs a few days to a few weeks after a person is exposed to HIV.

-Symptoms of acute HIV infection are common -- but they're not a guarantee, and they can be hard to tell apart from a cold or the flu.
-They might include any of the following:
+The most commom symptoms of acute HIV infection may be hard to tell apart from the flu, and might include any of the following:

 Swollen lymph nodes